fdev31/drink/README.md

 ### 0.1 (wip)

-- add size of file objects in WebFile view
 - add more types to default form edition
    - object_path => integrate it to markdown editor
 - generalize edit & _edit behavior, with a special return value